byungukP/masif_pmp/README.md

 # MaSIF-PMP

 MaSIF-PMP is a method for predicting membrane-binding interfaces — referred to as interfacial binding sites (IBSs) — of proteins, based on spatially varying geometric and chemical features computed across protein surfaces.
 It is built upon the prior framework [MaSIF](https://github.com/LPDI-EPFL/masif), which uses molecular surface fingerprints to predict protein–protein interactions.
 This project includes code adapted from the original MaSIF implementation, licensed under the Apache 2.0.
+This repository contains the code and resources for reproducing the experiments presented in:

+B. Park and R. C. Van Lehn*.
+(2025).
+Decoding protein-membrane binding interfaces from surface-fingerprint-based geometric deep learning and molecular dynamics simulations. *bioRxiv*. https://doi.org/10.1101/2025.10.14.682447.

 ## Quick try
 The easiest way of try out MaSIF-PMP is through the prebuilt Docker container: